UKCloud/documentation/articles/azure/azs-list-vm-extensions.md

 ## Prerequisites

-Ensure your Powershell environment is setup as detailed in <https://docs.ukcloud.com/articles/azure/azs-how-configure-powershell-users.html>
+Ensure your Powershell environment is setup as detailed in [*Configure PowerShell Environment and Azure Stack Modules*](azs-how-configure-powershell-users.md).

 ## Instructions